Emmett Anthony

 A June 15, 1912 review in the Indianapolis Freeman described him as excellent and noted his unique and interesting singing.

-He's also been characterized as a yodeler-comedian.
+He has also been characterized as a yodeler-comedian.
 Along with Charles Anderson of Birmingham he was one of the premier African American yodelers.
 Beulah Henderson of New Orleans was also a yodeler.
 He drew praise for his yodeling and comedy in a 1921 revue with Irvin Miller.

-Howard University has an image of him identified as America's Premier Singing Comedian.
+He died in a Philadelphia hotel in September 1931, aged 43.
+Variety reported he died from heart failure following acute indigestion, but that some early stories claimed he died from stabbing.
+The Chicago Whip stated he had been killed by a lover.
+Shortly after his death, his estranged wife, actress Agnes Anthony, was shot to death in New Orleans.
+They had a son.